Recognising badly tuned ocarinas: how to measure the breath curve

 - Tuners often average pitch over time, a feature called 'needle damping'.
 Needle damping makes it impossible to get an accurate instantaneous reading, as it smears changes in pitch out over a longer period of time.

 - Chromatic tuners do not measure pitch continually, but rather sample it periodically.
+By analogy, this is like if you were observing someone in a sound-proof room, but only opening the door for a few seconds once a minute.
+It would be impossible to tell what they are doing when the door is shut.
 A tuner with a low sample rate will not show you slight fluctuations in your breath, and thus won't show what is actually happening.

 - Most chromatic tuners display cents using an analogue dial instead of a numeric readout.
-This is not ideal as analogue dials are hard to read quickly.
+This is not ideal, as numeric readouts are easier to read quickly.

-Thus the characteristics you want in a tuner are:
+The characteristics I'd recommend looking for in a tuner are:

 - High sampling rate.